genomic-medicine-sweden/nallo/docs/usage.md

 #### Sex check

-Some subworkflows are sex-dependent and need a sex-inference step if the metadata is 'unknown'.
+Some subworkflows are sex-dependent and need a sex-inference step if samples are input with unknown sex.
 This step requires `--somalier_sites`.

 | Parameter        | Description                                                                                                                                                                    |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |